 Graduates of schools of librarianship are appointed as graduate library internes.
+The interne will work as a member of the library staff and will take four hours of graduate credit a quarter toward a Master of Arts degree.
 Persons interested should write to the Librarian of Colorado State College of Education.
+Course work will be outlined by the student's major professor.

 - 25. GENERAL PSYCHOLOGY.
 Four hours credit.
 Introducing the student to the scientific study of human behavior, with emphasis upon the growth and development of the individual within his physical and social environment. - 26a.
 CAMP FIRE GIRLS' LEADERSHIP.
 Two hours credit.
 Training for leadership in extra-curricular activities for girls.
-The course leads to the National Training Course Certificate of the Camp Fire Girls.
+The course leads to the National Training Course Certificate of the Camp Fire Girls. - 26b.

-- 26b.
 BOY SCOUT LEADERSHIP.
-Two hours credit. - Designed to give students a general knowledge of the aims and content of the Boy Scout program, with emphasis on the methods that can be used to teach the program to boys. - 26c.
+Two hours credit.
+Designed to give students a general knowledge of the aims and content of the Boy Scout program, with emphasis on the methods that can be used to teach the program to boys. - 26c.
 GIRL SCOUT LEADERSHIP.
 Two hours credit.

-For young women interested in becoming sponsors of Girl Scout Troops. - 30.
-TEACHING IN SMALL COMMUNITY SCHOOLS.
-Four hours credit.
+For young women interested in becoming sponsors of Girl Scout Troops.

-Managing the small school, organizing multiple-grade, groups for instruction, and selecting and adapting learning materials and activities to wide age-range classes. - 53.
+- 30. TEACHING IN SMALL COMMUNITY SCHOOLS.
+Four hours credit Managing the small school, organizing multiple-grade groups for instruction, and selecting and adapting learning materials and activities to wide age-range classes. - 53.
 TEACHING READING IN THE ELEMENTARY SCHOOL.
 Four hours credit.